Glennobi/MS1-Project-Glennobi/README.md

         *	Run on all platforms, conform to GDPR
     *	We expect our providers own website to have the same characteristics!
     *   I want a local trusted provider, that I can talk to directly when permitted.
-    *   I want to be easily able to contact CADi straight from it's website.
+    *   I want to be able to contact CADi straight from it's website.
     *	As a charity / community project, we cannot afford a large development company, and would like to find a local agile dependable company to develop and support our look, app and website, a company that we can meet easily, and understands our local needs, and can adapt to future change.
-*	Contract recruiter, looking for contract project or programme managers:
+*	We are Contract Recruiters, looking for contract Project, Programme and Service Delivery Managers:
     *	As a contract recruiter, I want to be able to quickly find the right project managers and get a very clear picture of who they are and what they can do.
 I want evidence that they can fill the roles I need to fill for my clients.
     *	I want to be able to find and contact a resource easily and quickly, as suitable roles arise.
-    *   I want to be able to contact a contractor easily, and find out more information if I need it.
+    *   I want to be able to contact a contractor via email, and find out more information if I need it.
-    *   I eant to know where they are located.
+    *   I want to know where they are located.
-*	Large corporate, looking for a contract project or programme manager:
+*	I work in HR in a Large corporate, I'm looking for a contract project, programme and service managers:
     *	As a senior manager in a large corporate, I want to be able to clearly see potential project managers, amongst applications, their skills and experience, and suitability to the role, without having to trawl the internet and agencies.
     *	I want to be able to reference, remember and hire a flexible resource to meet my immediate need.
     *   I want to access the contractors LinkedIn profile.
     *   I want to see examples of their previous work.
-*	Governmental institution, looking for a project to be managed, delivered and closed:
+*	I work for a Governmental institution, I'm looking for a project to be managed, delivered and closed:
     *	As a reviewer of tenders, I want to be able to clearly see an IT manager, their skills and experience, have them stand out, without having to trawl the internet and agencies.
     *	I want to be able to get a picture, additional information and hire an appropriate resource.
     *   I want to access the contractors LinkedIn profile.
     *   I want to see examples of their previous work.

-# UXD
+## Features for CADi Users

+### Existing Features
+*	Feature 1, Four clear, common Navigation Buttons
+    *   as a user, this allows me to navigate easily and instinctively between each of the four pages, using buttons, common on each of the four pages of the website, without needing to use the browser refresh or “back” buttons.
+It’s browser independent, once you stay on the site.
+*   Feature 2, Find Us, a Google Map link on home page
+    *   as a small business, charity or community user, I can open CADI's location in Google Maps, and see CADi hq in a seperate tab.
+This is very reassuring that I CADi has a physical local presence.
+*   Feature 3, Generate an email
+    *   as a user, this link allows me to instantly create and open an email to CADi, for direct contact and a detailed non-standard enquiry.
+*	Feature 4, External Links to Social
+    *   as a corporate user, recruiter or governmantal agency, this feature allow me to link to the CADi owner’s LinkedIn profile, and to Skype.
+These open on a separate browser tab, to ensure my browser will “stick” with the CADi site, wherever I roam.
+*   Feature 5, External links to CADi past work
+    *   as a recruiter, I can quickly see CADi's experience and qualifications.
+    *   as a small business user I can see examples of CADi's past work and style
+*	Feature 6, Enquiry form
+    *   as a user I can fill the user enquiry form, with minimal typing to initiate a service enquiry quickly.

+### Features Left to Implement
+*	Enable Feature 6 – the Enquiry form, to allow real user enquiries to be easily and quickly submitted.
+*	Develop fully active features - and enable 3 more dynamic functions on a new page
+    *   develop blog, news and map location sections.
+*	Tie in to a payment systems like Stripe or PayPal.
+*   Tie into a quotation, invoicing and accounting system.

 ## Strategy
 *	User Needs - What does CADi want for it’s visitors?